distribuerede-systemer-2019/hackathon-server/readme.md

 You can get inspiration from the already finished `getCustomers` which is done in both the database and the controller.

+## Handle multiple tellers/clients
+Find a way to implement support for multiple tellers accessing the same server at the same time.
+This should be implemented in all functions, where you might experience conflicts.

+Remember to have scalability in mind as well.
+Imagine if a 1000 clients are working at the same branch.
+How will you make the system perform well?

+Hint: look into the exercise regarding scalability.

 ## Client
 Next up is build you client, which can be found here <github-link>